 Consultations are by appointment, to reduce waiting times and stress to our patients.
 Sick patients are always seen the same day, and we have no waiting lists for any procedures.
 Surgery times are 8.30am – 6.30pm Monday-Friday.
 Our consultations are longer than many veterinary surgeries, averaging three per hour.
 This extra time is to allow for a full and thorough examination of your pet.

 We have a dedicated Cat Clinic throughout the week, so your cat can be seen without waiting in reception with dogs and other animals.
 Click here for more about Cat Friendly Practice.

-Uniquely, we charge a ‘case fee’ rather than a consultation fee – this means that your follow up veterinary examinations for the same problem are free of charge for the following two months – offering real peace of mind and saving you money.
+Uniquely, we charge a ‘case fee’ rather than a consultation fee – this means that your follow up veterinary examinations for the same problem are free of charge for the following month – offering real peace of mind and saving you money.
 Additional treatments and procedures are charged for as needed.

 Our Pet Health Club offers you huge savings across the year, to keep your pet and your finances in tip-top condition.
 For more information on the savings and benefit’s speak to a member of our team today, or visit our Pet Health Club page.

 We are very proud of our dental facilities, which mean we can easily x-ray your pet’s mouth before and after procedures for a thorough assessment of the teeth, as recommended by veterinary dental specialists.
 Often, pets have hidden areas of infection, tooth root loss or damage to the base of the tooth (neck lesions) which may be impossible to see without x-ray.
 X-ray assessment in cats, particularly, can speed up the procedure by showing which roots need attention.

 Pain relief and comfort are paramount, and we use modern powered equipment, just like a human dentist.
 Most pets will need a general anaesthetic for dental extractions and scaling, and we use all the same monitoring that we use in theatre for maximum safety.